psiz-org/psiz/README.md

 # PsiZ: A Psychological Embedding Package

 ## Purpose
-PsiZ provides the computational tools to infer a continuous, multivariate representation for a set of stimuli from ordinal similarity relations.
+PsiZ provides the computational tools to infer a continuous, multivariate stimulus representation using ordinal similarity relations.
+It integrates well-established cognitive theory with contemporary computational methods.
+The companion Open Access article is available at https://link.springer.com/article/10.3758/s13428-019-01285-3.

 ## Installation
 There are two ways to install PsiZ: